jhlee1408/MultiStageSmoothing/README.md

 - `MultiStage_helper.R`
   Helper functions for simulations, error calculations, data generation, matrix norms, and auxiliary utilities used throughout the experiments.
 - `MultiStage_simulation.R`
-  Parallel simulation script for reproducing the numerical experiments under multiple dynamic network models.
+  Parallel simulation script for reproducing the numerical experiments under time-varying networks.
 - `DataExamples_preprocessing.R`
-  Preprocessing pipeline for the real data examples analyzed in the paper.
+  Preprocessing for the real data examples analyzed in the paper.
 - `DataExamples_analysis.R`
   Main analysis script for reproducing the real data applications and figures.